 Data science has seen tremendous growth in the last couple of years because many industries deem it essential for growth.

-But do you really need a data science mentor, and if you do, where should you look?
+But do you need a data science mentor, and if you do, where should you look?
 In this article, we will try to answer these and other questions you might have related to data science mentors.

 So, first, let’s see what a data science mentor is.